Darkness95/Kuroro_Srcs/Client_Sources.md

 + Enable stone on minimap.
 + Update level text in real time.
 + Checking if the target is on horse or not for position of the range attack.
++ Delay for pick up item in the ground reduce.
 ```
 ## - New Fixes
 ```